The Therapy Partnership

 Neinstein LS, Dash J.

-ABSTRACT: This study reports the effect of hypnotherapy in an asthmatic.
+This study reports the effect of hypnotherapy in an asthmatic.
 The patient had moderately severe asthma with frequent attacks despite multiple medications.
 He received four weekly hypnosis sessions, and was then followed bimonthly for a year.
 The patient's course was followed by subjective daily scoring of wheezing severity, daily recording of peak expiratory flow rate by a Wright minispirometer, and once a month recording of his Forced Vital Capacity (FVC), Forced Expiratory Volume in one second/Forced Rate (MMRF).
 The severity rating showed improvement at one year when the start of therapy was compared to pretherapy (P less than .005).
 The daily peak flow rate averaged 486 liter/min before starting hypnotherapy and 502 liter/min after one year.
 There was no charge in the FEV1/FVC and MMFR before and after therapy.
-School attendance and academic performance may be a helpful adjunct in asthma therapy during adolescence.
+School attendance and academic performance may be a helpful adjunct in asthma therapy during adolescence

 1984